kabelwerk/sdk-js/docs/inboxes.md

 -   `attributes`: the room's custom attributes (set by `room.setAttributes`);
 -   `user`: the user to whom the room belongs, as an `{ id, key, name }` object.

-Also, when initing an inbox object, you can (optionally) specify a filter:
+The first three of these can be used to specify a filter when initing an inbox object:

 ```js
 const params = {